Here are the few Republicans who have called for Trump’s removal

-The calls for Donald Trump’s removal from office are intensifying, as lawmakers condemn the president for inciting the mob of his supporters who stormed and vandalized the US Capitol.
+The calls for Donald Trump’s removal from office are intensifying, as some lawmakers blame the president for inciting the mob who stormed and vandalized the US Capitol.

-That includes a small group of mostly moderate Republican leaders who have condemned Trump and demanded that he resign or be forced out, either by invoking the 25th amendment or impeachment proceedings.
+That includes a small group of mostly moderate Republican leaders who have condemned Trump and demanded that he resign or be forced out, either by invoking the 25th Amendment or through impeachment proceedings.

 The number of GOP voices remains tiny compared to the growing number of Democrats, led by House Speaker Nancy Pelosi and soon-to-be Majority Leader Chuck Schumer, who are calling for Trump’s ouster.

-Democrats are already planning to initiate a second round of impeachment proceedings against the president and could vote on articles as early as next week.
-Trump could very well be impeached a second time, but two-thirds of the Senate would still be needed to convict him before Trump could be removed from office.
+On Monday, Democrats introduced an article of impeachment against the president, one count of “incitement of insurrection.”
+The House could vote as early as this week.
+Trump could very well be impeached a second time, but two-thirds of the Senate would still be needed to convict him before he could be removed from office — and the Senate may not conclude the trial before Trump’s term expires.

+Most Republican senators have so far stayed silent or are opposed.
+Large swaths of the House GOP caucus stand resolutely behind Trump, and House Republicans blocked a measure on Monday demanding Vice President Mike Pence and the Cabinet remove Trump under the 25th Amendment.

 Republican officials calling for Trump’s removal